subhransu10/VR_UAV_UGV/README.md

 without touching a line of code.
 We used Blueprints to build object behaviors and interactions(such as pollutants, fires, drone movements, etc), adjust input controls, and so much more.
 ### Content
-+ Marketplace ecosystem: The Unreal Engine Marketplace has thousands of high-quality assets and plugins to accelerate production and bring new functionality to your work.
++ __Marketplace ecosystem__: The Unreal Engine Marketplace has thousands of high-quality assets and plugins to accelerate production and bring new functionality to your work.
 We were able to access new environments, characters, animations, textures, props, sound and visual effects, music tracks, Blueprints, middleware integration plugins, add-on tools, and full starter kits.
-+ Quixel Megascans: Every Unreal Engine license comes with free access to the entire Quixel Megascans library for use in Unreal Engine.
++ __Quixel Megascans__: Every Unreal Engine license comes with free access to the entire Quixel Megascans library for use in Unreal Engine.
 Based on real-world scans, this premium-quality library features thousands of 3D and 2D PBR assets with optimized topology, UVs, and LODs, and consistent scale and resolution.
 With Quixel Bridge fully integrated into the Unreal Editor, we could simply drag and drop your selected